 We don’t just run a troubled youth program.
 There are plenty of those if that’s what you’re looking for.
 No, we help teens that have somehow gotten off the path to find the way to get back on.
 Not because we have to and not because we get paid to.
 We do it because it’s in our DNA.
 It’s who we are.
 We’ve never known anything else.
 To say it’s our life’s work would be an understatement.
 Even to say it’s our life’s mission doesn’t capture it.
 We’re driven to help young people.
 We couldn’t stop if we wanted to.

-If you’re looking for a therapeutic program for your teenager that works – that will make a long-term difference – I invite you to give serious consideration to Diamond Ranch Academy.
-If you need to find a program that will watch over, care for and help your youth with all the concerns of a loving parent, look no further.
+If you’re looking for a therapeutic program for your teenager that works and will make a long-term difference, I invite you to consider Diamond Ranch Academy seriously.
+If you need to find a program to watch over, care for and help your youth with all the concerns of a loving parent, look no further.
 We’ve been doing this for three generations.
-Our family has now expanded to include the DRA staff and the parents and students we have helped along the way.
+Our family has expanded to include the Diamond Ranch staff, parents, and students we have helped.
 We want to talk to you about how we can help your child.
 Please feel free to give us a call.

 — Rob and Sherri Dias, Founders